microsoft/playwright/docs/src/test-reporter-api/class-reporter.md

 Test runner notifies the reporter about various events during test execution.
 All methods of the reporter are optional.

-You can create a custom reporter my implementing a class with some of the reporter methods.
+You can create a custom reporter by implementing a class with some of the reporter methods.
 Make sure to export this class as default.

 ```js js-flavor=js
 // my-awesome-reporter.js